shiyuning/NLDAS-forcing/README.md

    $ ./nldas-forcing
    ```

+   When multiple locations are specified, OpenMP is used to optimize efficiency.
+   Be sure to request for multiple cores (`ppn`) and use `NUM_OMP_THREADS` parameter to specify the correct number of threads to accelerate the code.

+**Note:**
-**Note:** the script will detect whether `.grib` and binary files already exist so it only downloads when necessary.
+The script will detect whether `.grib` and binary files already exist so it only downloads when necessary.
 Downloaded `.grib` files and interpreted `.girb.dat` files will be stored in the `Data` directory, organized by year, and Julian day of year.

 ### ACKNOWLEDGMENT: